jaredhanson/junction-disco/README.md

-Junction/Disco is a minimalist framework layered on top of Junction, providing robust tooling to applications that need complete support for service discovery, including information and item queries, as well as JID+Node addressing.
+Junction/Disco is a minimalist framework layered on top of Junction, providing robust tooling to applications that need complete support for service discovery, including information and item queries, as well as JID+node addressing.

 The Junction/Disco architecture is modeled upon the proven pairing of [Connect](http://www.senchalabs.org/connect/) + [Express](http://expressjs.com/),